 Most people say the highlight of Grand Canyon West is the Grand Canyon Skywalk, a glass bridge that lets you walk 4000 feet above the canyon floor.
 It’s also the closest to Las Vegas making it an easy day trip.

 The West Rim also costs more than the National Park.
-General Admission tickets are $39 and it costs an additional $20 to add the Skywalk.
+General Admission tickets are $45 and that doesn’t include the Skywalk.

 The South Rim is the most popular part of the National Park and where the majority of the 5 million+ visitors go each year.
 From Las Vegas, it takes 4.5 hours to drive there (so a minimum of 9 hours round trip) making it a commitment for sure.